- November 20, 2017

 Malicious Prosecution- Violates the fourteenth amendment (right to liberty).

 Excessive Force -This receives the most amount of attention and is when someone is seriously injured, or killed as a result of the arrest.

 Failure to Intervene-an officer who witnesses a fellow officer violating an individual’s constitutional rights may be liable to the victim for failing to intervene.

-Remember, it is important to have the evidence supporting your claim is the most important element in a police misconduct suit.
+Remember, it is important to have the evidence supporting your claim of being mistreated by police is the most important element in a police misconduct suit.

 If you feel you were mistreated by police, contact SDG Law today.